web-music-score/wms/README.md

 // Import core module, it does not contain much. import * as Core from "@tspro/web-music-score/core";

-// Import audio module, it contains playing notes. import * as Audio from "@tspro/web-music-score/audio";
+// Import audio module, it can play notes. import * as Audio from "@tspro/web-music-score/audio";

 // Import theory module, it contains all music theory stuff.